stanfordjournalism/stanford-progj-2020/docs/python/data_pipelines_with_modules.md

 python scraper.py
 ```

-Once the scraper is working and we've downloaded the necessary files, we can move on to `converter.py`, which parses the pages downloaded by the scraper.
-Since the converter script presumably relies on the files downloaded by the scraper, we can simply run the converter without triggering all of the scraping processes:
+Once the scraper is working and we've downloaded the necessary files, we can move on to `converter.py`, which presumably parses the pages downloaded by the scraper.
+Now we can simply run the converter without triggering all of the scraping processes:

 ```
 python converter.py